pixie-io/blog.px.dev/content/blog/ebpf-http2-tracing/index.md

 <svg title='Wireshark is able to decode HTTP/2 HEADERS if launched before the message stream starts.' src='wireshark-http2-headers-captured.png' />
 :::

-Next, let’s launch Wireshark _after_ launching gRPC client & server, the same messages are captured, but the raw bytes can no longer be decoded by Wireshark.
+Next, let’s launch Wireshark _after_ launching gRPC client & server.
+The same messages are captured, but the raw bytes can no longer be decoded by Wireshark:

 ::: div image-l
 <svg title='Wireshark cannot decode HTTP/2 HEADERS if launched after the message stream starts.' src='wireshark-http2-headers-not-captured.png' />